B.C. voters reject switch to proportional representation for third time

 The deadline for ballots to be received by Elections BC was extended by one week to Dec.
 7 because of the postal strike.

-In 2005, about 57 per cent of ballots were cast in favour of proportional representation, which did not meet the threshold of 60 per cent to make it binding on the government.
+In the first referendum in 2005, about 57 per cent of ballots were cast in favour of proportional representation, which did not meet the threshold of 60 per cent to make it binding on the government.
 Four years later, 61 per cent voted in favour of first past the post.

-The latest referendum is binding and the winner was declared by a simple majority of votes cast.
+The latest referendum was binding and the winner declared by a simple majority of votes cast.

 Under proportional representation, the number of seats held by a party largely matches the percentage of votes its candidates receive versus the first-past-the-post model in which a candidate with the most votes in a district wins and then represents the riding.